frankolson/obsidian-bujo-bullets/README.md

 ## Donations

-The plugin is completely free to use, and very willingly developed and supported by Clare Macrae since May 2022.
+I really enjoy building stuff.
+Sometimes for myself, sometimes for others.
 If have been helped by this plugin and wish to support it, please see the following link:

 https://github.com/sponsors/frankolson